Make Vol 1: Final Thoughts

 So I’m digging straight into Volume 2 and I’ll report back more as I get through.
 In the meantime I am starting to gather the parts for my home-built mag-stripe reader.
 For more about why I just had to have this magazine, check out my original article on Make.
 For anyone who is still just considering buying Make, just one word.
 Yes.

-2 Responses to “Make Vol 1: Final Thoughts”
+2 thoughts on “Make Vol 1: Final Thoughts”